-While funding for this work is provided through a contract with the Department of Commerce, the data elements, measurement criteria, and supply frameworks are developed by the Washington Center for Real Estate Research in consultation with the Washington State Housing Finance Commission (WSHFC) and the Washington State Office of Financial Management (OFM).
+While funding for this work is provided through a contract with the Department of Commerce1, the data elements, measurement criteria, and supply frameworks are developed by the Washington Center for Real Estate Research in consultation with the Washington State Housing Finance Commission (WSHFC) and the Washington State Office of Financial Management (OFM).
 The data elements are introduced through the first and second reports.
 Subsequent reports call for the development of housing and land inventory metrics as well as housing capacity measurement through the buildable lands reports prepared under RCW 36.70A.215.
 The final series of reports will align these inventory, output and capacity metrics to provide the full set of data needed to prepare local housing needs assessments.

-This report represents the launch of the data resources component of this project and provides an introduction to the resources available.
+This report describes the data resources developed through this project and provides an introduction to the resources available.
 These resources are meant to be used by local governments to develop Housing Action Plans, Housing Needs Assessments, and other reports needed to assess housing supply and demand at a local level.

-&lt;sup>1 HB 1923 (section 3) provided funding for this work from document recording fees.
+1 HB 1923 (section 3) provided funding for this work from document recording fees.
 The data requirements were amended by HB 2343 in 2020.